Whistory

 See the edge of the wedge shape looking up the whistle:

-You see right away with the tube-shaped design, that the parts can be installed from two different directions when manufacturing.
+You see right away with the tubular design, that the parts can be installed from two different directions when manufacturing.
 Then the top cap is soldered on as well as the mouthpiece.
 The mouthpiece was cast in early whistles and later was machined and ‘rolled’ at the edge to cut costs of labor.
 The seam to the tube could be found between the windows or even through them.
 Eventually there would be seamless tube stock.
 Some whistles were made without mouthpieces at all by eliminating mouthpieces in a unibody type whistle.

 The diaphragms or sometimes a simple disc reveals tremendously the secrets of the makers.
 In More Whistles by Martyn Gilchrist, there are great pictures of whistle diaphragm parts dating to the earliest ones made by Hudson and forward in time.
 They went from merely cast discs, to stamped ones and each stage of development and patents, helps in dating the whistle as well as the attachment points.